miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 Hadoop 2.7.4 is installed and a cluster is set up as described in [Setting up an HDFS cluster](./spark-cluster-management.md).

 ## Spark installation on all instances
-A Spark release compatible with Hadoop 2.7.4 and Zeppelin 0.7.2, [Spark 2.0.2](https://spark.apache.org/releases/spark-release-2-0-2.html), is chosen (see a discussion on the version [below](#key-take-aways).
+A Spark release compatible with Hadoop 2.7.4 and Zeppelin 0.7.2, [Spark 2.0.2](https://spark.apache.org/releases/spark-release-2-0-2.html), is chosen (see a discussion on the version [below](#key-take-aways)).
 Use a symbolic link to easily upgrade or change versions if wished.

 ```bash
 wget http://d3kbcqa49mib13.cloudfront.net/spark-2.0.2-bin-hadoop2.7.tgz